UrbanCode/Send-SMTP-Email-UCD/README.md

+> ⚠️ **Important:** The codebase of the plugin has been moved to HCL's enterprise GitHub.
+Further enhancements and bug fixes will be made there.
+We recommend using the plugin [Link to Download](https://urbancode.github.io/IBM-UCx-PLUGIN-DOCS/UCD/send-smtp-email/).
+Please create an RFE if you find any feature missing.

 # Send SMTP Email plug-in for IBM UrbanCode Deploy [![Build Status](https://travis-ci.org/IBM-UrbanCode/Send-SMTP-Email-UCD.svg?branch=master)](https://travis-ci.org/IBM-UrbanCode/Send-SMTP-Email-UCD)
 ---

-### Important Note: The Codebase of the plugin has been moved into the HCL's enterprise GitHub (https://github01.hclpnp.com/).
-If somebody from teh community still want to work on this plugin, then thay are free to sue this repository.

 ### Note: The plugin distributable can be found under the 'Releases' (https://github.com/UrbanCode/Send-SMTP-Email-UCD/releases)